 A Coy attacked again, spurred on by the death of their leader.
 A Coy fired three Milan missiles at the enemy position, missing with the first one but hitting the target with the next two.
 They broke through the Argentine defence and saw them starting to surrender.
 That convinced the rest that surrendering was the best thing to do against a dedicated and well-trained army like this one.

-B Coy was trying to clear Boca House, also having casualties build up and the men were forced to retreat.
+B Coy was clearing Boca House.
+They were also having casualties build up and the men were forced to retreat.
 A well dug in enemy at Boca House had repelled the attack with fierce fire.
 B Coy suffered three wounded and Private Illingworth, who had already dragged one of these men to safety, was shot and killed by a sniper as he was pulling one of the wounded to safety.
 Bravery was shown on a different scale all throughout this battle and Illingworth demonstrated it as clear as it could be.

 B Coy needed some extra fire power to take Boca House.
-They couldn’t use mortars to assist the attack though as all the mortar ammunition had been used.
+They couldn’t use mortars to assist the attack though.
+The Paras had already used it all in the earlier bombardments.
 It was down to an arsenal of machine guns, rifles and grenades, with a bucket full of determination and courage that would see them through.

 The enemy rained down mortars on the Paras and these, added to the white phosphorus grenades, had set alight the gorse in the area, bringing some heat to the barren winter islands.
 Some maroon elements flanked to higher ground and here they fought on, taking two enemy positions.
 The enemy were waving more white flags, they didn’t want to be a part of this fight anymore and B Coy took between 40 and 50 prisoners at Boca House.